 Pediatric Speech and Language Therapy focuses on receptive language, or the ability to understand words spoken to you, and expressive language, the ability to use words to express yourself.
 It also deals with the mechanics of producing words, such as articulation, pitch, fluency, and volume.
 For our precious children, it generally involves pursuing milestones that have been delayed.
 Some children only need help with language, others have the most problems with the mechanics of speech, and some need every kind of speech help there is.
 Our caring speech-language pathologists will work to find fun, sensory enhanced activities to strengthen your child skills.
 For mechanics, this might involve exercises to strengthen the tongue and lips, such as blowing on whistles or licking up Cheerios.
 For language, this might involve games to stimulate word retrieval, comprehension or conversation.

 Oral-Motor/Feeding Therapy helps the child to gain better awareness of, and control over the muscles in their mouth.
-Many different types of fun and interesting techniques are used to address the individual child's needs.
 The ultimate goal is to facilitate clear speech production and safe feeding ability, as well as decrease drooling and stress on the teeth which may result in significant orthodontic problems down the road.
+Feeding therapy helps picky eaters expand their range of accepted foods, tolerate new and non-preferred foods, and decrease stress on the whole family at mealtimes!
+The goal is to help the child be a healthier eater and a full participant in family and social mealtimes.
+Play-based desensitization techniques are often combined with oral-motor therapy to help picky eaters.

 Early Intervention addresses the needs of children aged birth through three years old.
 In some cases, a child’s developmental problems may be evident from birth.
 In other instances, it may take several months to realize that developmental milestones are not being met.
 Intervention is vital during this very early time because there a child learns and develops at the fastest rate during the first few years.
 It's important not to miss out on this crucial part of your child's development, as it may be more difficult to teach skills to your child as he or she gets older.
 At three, children generally become eligible for other educational services.